nsg/tunnel/README.md

 change any settings.
 This is expected behavior, if you can't handle rare short disconnects please do not use this snap.

+## Install

+I use the build services at [build.snapcraft.io](https://build.snapcraft.io/user/nsg/tunnel) to build this snap.
+Master of this repository is published to the edge channel.
+Try it with `snap install --edge tunnel`.

+The get the latest stable version, type `snap install tunnel`.

 ## Why tunnel and not just tinc?

 There is a little setup you need to do like create a tinc.conf, tinc-up